The Mistmantle Chronicles

 US Urchin of the Riding Stars cover.

 The Mistmantle Chronicles is a series of children's novels by M. I. McAllister about anthropomorphic squirrels, hedgehogs, otters, and moles.
 The protagonist is a pale, honey-coloured Eurasian red squirrel named Urchin.
+The series is set in a world of islands that appears to lack any large landmasses.

 The first book in the Mistmantle Chronicles, Urchin of the Riding Stars, was published by Bloomsbury Publishing in 2005.

 Books

 Urchin of the Riding Stars (2005)

 A squirrel named Urchin is born in Mistmantle on the night of the Riding Stars.
 There is a prophecy that he will take down a great leader.
 His mother dies in childbirth.
 He is found by Crispin and Fir, who give him to the loud and talkative Apple to raise.
 The rulers of Mistmantle, Queen Spindle and King Brushen, have a son who is then murdered.
 A pair of villains in disguise, Captain Husk and Lady Aspen, seize control of the island, introducing a regime of culling and forced labour.